zuozhenggh/learning-library/security-library/oiri/initialize-environment/initialize-environment.md

     ![](images/17-oig.png)

 9. Now click on *Home*.
 Then, click on *Roles and Access policies* and select *Roles*.
-Notice that the OIRI role engineer role is created.
-The role *OrclOIRIRoleEngineer* is created and assigned to the application user so that the user can login to the OIRI application.
+Notice that the role *OrclOIRIRoleEngineer* is created and assigned to the application user so that the user can login to the OIRI application.
 In this example, this role is assigned to the *xelsysadm* user.

     ![](images/18-oig.png)